dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### BRBE on ARM Platforms

-ARM has introduced its branch recording extension called BRBE in 2020 as a part of ARMv9.2-A ISA.
-ARM BRBE is very similar to Intel's LBR and provide many similar features.
-Just like Intel's LBR, BRBE records contain source and destination addresses, misprediction bit and cycle count value.
+ARM introduced its branch recording extension called BRBE in 2020 as a part of ARMv9.2-A ISA.
+ARM BRBE is very similar to Intel's LBR and provides many similar features.
+Just like Intel's LBR, BRBE records contain source and destination addresses, a misprediction bit, and a cycle count value.
 According to the latest available BRBE specification, the call stack mode is not supported.
 The Branch records only contain information for a branch that is architecturally executed, i.e., not on a mispredicted path.
 Users can also filter records based on specific branch types.
-One notable difference is that BRBE supports configurable depth of the BRBE buffer: processors can choose the capacity of the BRBE buffer to be 8, 16, 32 or 64 records.
+One notable difference is that BRBE supports configurable depth of the BRBE buffer: processors can choose the capacity of the BRBE buffer to be 8, 16, 32, or 64 records.
 More details are available in [@Armv9ManualSupplement, Chapter F1 "Branch Record Buffer Extension"].

 At the time of writing, there were no commercially available machines that implement ARMv9.2-A, so it is not possible to test this extension in action.

 ### Capture Call Stacks

-There is a number of important use cases that become possible thanks to branch recording.
+Several important use cases become possible thanks to branch recording.
 In this and a few later sections, we will cover the most important ones.

 One of the most popular use cases for branch recording is capturing call stacks.
 We already covered why we need to collect them in [@sec:secCollectCallStacks].
-Branch recording can be used as a light-weight substitution for collecting call-graph information even if you compiled a program without frame pointers or debug information.
+Branch recording can be used as a lightweight substitution for collecting call-graph information even if you compiled a program without frame pointers or debug information.

-At the time of writing (2023), AMD's LBR and ARM's BRBE doesn't support call stack collection, but Intel's LBR does.
+At the time of writing (2023), AMD's LBR and ARM's BRBE don't support call stack collection, but Intel's LBR does.
 Here is how you can do it with Intel LBR:

 ```bash
 $ perf record --call-graph lbr -- ./a.exe